 Three SPPGA faculty members are jointly appointed between SPPGA and IRES.
 We also cross-list MPPGA courses with IRES, which offers interdisciplinary graduate studies through The Resources, Environment and Sustainability graduate program at both the Master and PhD levels.

-Every year, the Liu Institute for Global Issues and Green College invite applications for the position of Liu Institute Visiting Fellow in Residence at Green College for the academic year 2018-19.
+Every year, the Liu Institute for Global Issues and Green College invite applications for the position of Liu Institute Visiting Fellow in Residence at Green College.

 The position offers the opportunity for one influential scholar, activist, artist, leader, or practitioner to become a member of the SPPGA community for a 4-month period with the aim of facilitating problem-based interdisciplinary research on global issues.

 The Visiting Fellow also participates in the intellectual and social life of Green College, a graduate residential college with a mandate for interdisciplinary studies.